xsltdev/angdev.ru/docs/angular/i18n-common-prepare.md

 <div class="alert is-helpful">

-For more information about pluralization categories, see [Choosing plural category names][UnicodeCldrIndexCldrSpecPluralRulesTocChoosingPluralCategoryNames] in the [CLDR - Unicode Common Locale Data Repository][UnicodeCldrMain].
+For more information about pluralization categories, see [Choosing plural category names][unicodecldrindexcldrspecpluralrulestocchoosingpluralcategorynames] in the [CLDR - Unicode Common Locale Data Repository][unicodecldrmain].

 </div>